milan-codes/the-briefing-room-api/README.md

 2. Navigate to the folder and create a directory called `datacache`, which will cache the data received by FastF1: `mkdir datacache`
 3. Create a virtual environment for Flask: `python3 -m venv venv`
 4. Activate the virtual environment: `source venv/bin/activate` (use the script that'll work with your shell, the available scripts can be seen in `venv/bin`)
-5. Install the requirements recursively: `pip3 install requirements.txt`
+5. Install the requirements recursively: `pip3 install -r requirements.txt`
 6. Start the dev server: `python3 app.py`

 After stopping the server, you can deactivate the virtual environment by simply typing `deactivate`